tazatwell/sort_algos/README.md

   File1.dat has random ints from 1 to 5000, and File2.dat has ints from 5000 to 1 in decreasing order (worst- case scenario for most sorts). test2.py is identical except the files include 500000 ints instead of 5000.

-DEVELOPMENT:
-  More sorting algorithms (mergesort, bubblesort, radix sort), as well as choosing custom shell's increments.

 SPECIAL THANKS:
   Sean Davis, UC Davis Computer Science, created a timetest for comparing insertion and deletion times of various ADTs, for a Data Structures assignment.
 Sorts.cpp is derived from Sean's timetest.cpp but was modfied to include different